Skip to the content

 earnings are ignored.
 Find out more about this in our factsheet.

-Notify the Department of Work and Pensions through the Carer’s Allowance Unit as soon as possible.
+Notify the Department of Work and Pensions through the Carer’s Allowance Unit as soon as possible and keep a record that you have done so.

 Or in Northern Ireland, contact the Disability and Carers Service, ‘Carer’s Allowance’ team.